PAREL-ENGLISH-SCHOOL/VoiceAi/README.md

 $ pip install -r requirements.txt
 ```
 ## Environment Variables

-You need to set up the following environment variables in .env.local file:
+You need to set up the following environment variables in .env.local file (steps to get this is giving in [Getting Keys](#getting-required-keys-completely-free-and-secure)):
 ```
 LIVEKIT_URL=
 LIVEKIT_API_KEY=